-You may discover Tarot to be one of the most accessible tools that can be learned by anyone and used in nearly any situation.
-In developing the skills of reading the Tarot cards, clearly your other extra-sensory sensitivities will also be enhanced.
+You may already know that Tarot is one of the most accessible tools of intuition and insight that can be learned by anyone and used in nearly any situation.
+In developing the skills of reading Tarot cards, you lay the ground work for enhancing your other extra-sensory sensitivities.

-The use of Tarot cards is an integral part of the training of Awareness Engineering.
-Along with proper philosophical alignment, deep personal self-awareness, consciousness expansion, and behavior aligned with an individual’s highest standards and goals, Awareness Engineering promotes and instructs on the use and development of intuitive techniques, senses, and tools.
+The use of Tarot cards is an integral part of the holistic work I provide for clients.
+Along with proper philosophical alignment, deep personal self-awareness, consciousness expansion, and behavior aligned with an individual’s highest standards and goals, my courses and private practice promote and instruct on the use and development of intuitive techniques, senses, and tools.

 Putting the Reading All Together

-Along with that metaphor, think of the cards as individual slices of a story.
+Along with that metaphor of the book, think of the cards as individual slices of a story.
 Each time you mix the cards, you are making a new version of a story.
 When you lay them out, you read them like a book with a fresh story to tell.

 With that in mind, think of the endless combinations of cards creating infinite possibilities of stories, futures, wisdom, advice, understanding, and perspectives.
 It is a matter of diligent practice to become fluent in the language of the Tarot.